 Proponents and opponents alike have been waiting to hear what the plan will be for health care once the Affordable Care Act is repealed.
 There have also been a lot of statistics thrown around in the course of the public discussion on this topic, and a few people have asked me where some of the numbers they’re hearing are coming from.

-The “real” health care plan, called the American Health Care Act, is currently available to us in the form of two committee prints:
+The “real” health care plan, called the American Health Care Act, was originally available to us in the form of two committee prints:

 - Energy and Commerce Committee Print: Budget Reconciliation Legislative Recommendations Relating to Repeal and Replace of the Patient Protection and Affordable Care Act (3/6/2017)